Start here

 • Observation: Individual records (e.g., each fish count for a size class or benthic point).
 This is your raw data

-• Sample Unit: One transect or survey effort (e.g., one fish belt transect)
+• Sample unit: One transect or survey effort (e.g., one fish belt transect)

-• Sample Event: A site-level aggregation on a given survey date (e.g., all transects in a site on a specific date)
+• Sample event: A site-level aggregation on a given survey date (e.g., all transects in a site on a specific date)

 MERMAID summarizes raw data progressively from observation to transect (sample unit) to site-date level (sample event).